 DEFINITIONS AND EPIDEMIOLOGY

 Systemic manifestations that are induced by crush injury are often referred to as crush syndrome.
 Crush syndrome develops in 30 to 50 percent of cases of traumatic rhabdomyolysis and is frequently seen after catastrophic earthquakes.
 According to some estimates, the incidence of crush syndrome ranges between 2 and 5 percent of all injured victims of catastrophic earthquakes [5-8].
-All disaster victims should be considered at increased risk.
+All disaster victims, irrespective of whether they are mildly or severely injured, should be considered at increased risk.

-The incidence of acute kidney injury (AKI) and the frequency with which dialysis is required in these cases have varied widely in different studies.
+The incidence of AKI and the frequency with which dialysis is required in these cases have varied widely in different studies.
 The following reports have analyzed these aspects as part of crush injury following catastrophic earthquakes.